PyBites-Open-Source/eatlocal/README.md

 ### Breaking Changes

 + With version `0.8.0` there is a new `eatlocal init` command.
 Use this to configure your credentials and local git repository.
 You no longer need to set environment variables manually.
++ When displaying a bite, there is no longer a live display.
+The directions and source code are printed to the console.
+This eliminated the need for the getkey library and made install eatlocal on windows easier.

 ## DEMOS